istio/istio.io/content/zh/docs/tasks/security/authentication/authn-policy/index.md

 EOF
 {{< /text >}}

-再次执行测试命令。跟预期一样，从 `sleep.legacy` 到 `httpbin.bar`
+再次执行测试命令。跟预期一样，从 `curl.legacy` 到 `httpbin.bar`
 的请求因为同样的原因失败。

 {{< text bash >}}
-$ for from in "foo" "bar" "legacy"; do for to in "foo" "bar" "legacy"; do kubectl exec "$(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name})" -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.foo to httpbin.foo: 200 sleep.foo to httpbin.bar: 200 sleep.foo to httpbin.legacy: 200
+$ for from in "foo" "bar" "legacy"; do for to in "foo" "bar" "legacy"; do kubectl exec "$(kubectl get pod -l app=curl -n ${from} -o jsonpath={.items..metadata.name})" -c curl -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "curl.${from} to httpbin.${to}: %{http_code}\n"; done; done curl.foo to httpbin.foo: 200 curl.foo to httpbin.bar: 200 curl.foo to httpbin.legacy: 200
-sleep.bar to httpbin.foo: 200
+curl.bar to httpbin.foo: 200
-sleep.bar to httpbin.bar: 200
+curl.bar to httpbin.bar: 200
-sleep.bar to httpbin.legacy: 200
+curl.bar to httpbin.legacy: 200
-sleep.legacy to httpbin.foo: 000
+curl.legacy to httpbin.foo: 000
-command terminated with exit code 56 sleep.legacy to httpbin.bar: 000
+command terminated with exit code 56 curl.legacy to httpbin.bar: 000
-command terminated with exit code 56 sleep.legacy to httpbin.legacy: 200
+command terminated with exit code 56 curl.legacy to httpbin.legacy: 200
 {{< /text >}}

 {{< text plain >}}
 ...
-sleep.legacy to httpbin.bar: 000
+curl.legacy to httpbin.bar: 000
 command terminated with exit code 56
 {{< /text >}}